We will walk through the steps required to set up a Django project in Python.

 python manage.py migrate

-This will create the necessary tables in the database.
+This creates the necessary tables in the database.

 Step 7: Start the Development Server

-Now that everything is set up, we can start the development server by running the following command:
+With everything set, we can switch on the development server by typing this command:

 python manage.py runserver